Argyll and Bute (Scottish Parliament constituency): Constituency boundaries and council area

-As of 2019, Argyll and Bute's population (60,394) was the lowest among the 70 Holyrood mainland constituencies, barely two-thirds of the total of those at the top of the list, headed by Linlithgow which had over 95,000 within its boundaries.
+As of 2019, Argyll and Bute's population (60,394) was the lowest among the 70 mainland Scottish Parliament constituencies, being barely two-thirds of the total of those at the top of the list, headed by Linlithgow which had over 95,000 within its boundaries.
 At the second periodic review of Scottish Parliament boundaries in 2025, Boundaries Scotland recommended that, although the constituency had well below the average electorate, due to the fact that the area contains many inhabited islands and remote areas with less developed transport links, special geographical considerations justified maintaining the seat on its existing boundaries.